alonitac/DevOpsMay22/exercises/jenkins_ex1.md

 1. In your Jenkins server, create `dev` and `prod` folders (New Item -> Folder).
 All pipelines will be created in those folders.
 2. Jenkins needs to talk with the k8s cluster in order to deploy the applications.
 It does so using the Kubernetes command-line tool, `kubectl`.
 To configure `kubectl` to work with your k8s cluster, create in Jenkins a **Secret file** credentials called `kubeconfig` in the Jenkins global scope.
 The secret file content can be found in the EC2 you've installed the k8s cluster under `~/.kube/config`.
 You can copy & paste this file's content to your local machine and upload to Jenkins.
 3. All pipelines are running on a containerized agent (the same Docker image for all pipelines).
 The agent's Dockerfile can be found under `infra/jenkins/JenkinsAgent.Dockerfile`.
-You should build it, push in to an ECR registry, and replace `<jenkins-agent-image>` with your Docker image URI in each Jenkinsfile.
+You should complete the `TODO` inside the Dockerfile, which is installing `kubectl` cli tool inside the image, then build and push it to an ECR registry, and replace `<jenkins-agent-image>` with your Docker image URI in each Jenkinsfile.

 **Note:** no need to run agents on different **nodes**!
 All pipelines can be running on the Jenkins server itself.